chainstack/docs/docs/subgraphs/quickstart.md

 * Schema (schema.graphql) - The GraphQL schema defines what data you wish to retreive from the subgraph.
 * AssemblyScript Mappings (mapping.ts) - This is the code that translates data from your datasources to the entities defined in the schema.

-For more information on these files, see [Create a subgraph](/subgraphs/create-a-subgraph.md).
+For more information about these files, see [Create a subgraph](/subgraphs/create-a-subgraph.md).

 when you've written your subgraph, to generate AssemblyScript types for the entities defined in your schema file, in your root directory, run: